 I know this is a matter of personal preference, but the form factor is just as important as the others.

 Hydro Flask deserves the points here because they have a more unique design of their bottles.
 This was not the case a year ago – in fact, they had very little design variety to choose from previously.
 But now, their bottles are available in fun bright colors, rainbow gradients, and various limited edition designs.

 Klean Kanteen used to do limited designs but hasn’t for a while.
 You can still find some of the older versions on Amazon, but you can’t really get them from their own website.
 And that’s the shame.

 Overall, I think that the Hydro Flask bottles are sleeker, more interesting to look at, and just stand out more.
 Especially the fun colors and designs.

 Klean Kanteen is the winner here by a mile.
-Not only do they have more variety when it comes to the type of the bottle, but they are also a clear winner when it comes to size variety.
+Not only do they have more variety when it comes to the type of bottle, but they are also a clear winner when it comes to size variety.

 Here’s the thing – if I have to choose between a 32 oz and a 24 oz bottle for the same price, I’m going with the 32 oz.
 I drink a lot of water and coffee, especially when I’m traveling or moving a lot.

 And I will always go for the bigger bottle.
 Klean Kanteen’s Classic range includes three bottles – 20 oz, 32 oz, and 64 oz.
-Hydro Flask also has three bottles in their Standard range.
+Hydro Flask also has three bottles in its Standard range.
 The other two options are 18 oz and 21 oz.

 The catch is that Hydro Flask’s 18 oz bottles are in the same price range as Klean Kanteen’s 20 oz bottle.
 And the KK 32 oz bottle is only about $2 more expensive than HF’s 24 oz bottle.
-For me, Klean Kanteen is not just better value for money, but also the more versatile option.
+For me, Klean Kanteen is not just better value for money, but also a more versatile option.